vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 ![AWS Upload](./images/aws-upload-jar.png)

 Next you will need to edit the runtime settings.
-When asked about the handler you can specifiy `org.springframework.cloud.function.adapter.aws.FunctionInvoker::handleRequest` which is a generic request handler.
+When asked about the handler you can specify `org.springframework.cloud.function.adapter.aws.FunctionInvoker::handleRequest` which is a generic request handler.

 ![AWS Runtime Settings](./images/aws-runtime-settings.png)